Mohammed Rafi: Death

-Mohammed Rafi died at 10:25 pm on July 31, 1980, following a massive heart attack, aged 55.
+Mohammed Rafi died at 10:25 pm on 31 July 1980, following a massive heart attack, aged 55.
 The last song sung by Rafi was for the movie Aas Paas, with music by Laxmikant-Pyarelal.
 One source says it was "Shaam Phir Kyun Udaas Hai Dost/Tu Kahin Aas Paas Hai Dost", recorded just hours before his death.
-Another source says that it was "Shehar mein charcha hai" from the same film.
+Another source says that the last song he sang was "Shehar mein charcha hai", from the same film.

 Rafi was buried at the Juhu Muslim cemetery and his burial was one of the largest funeral processions in India as over 10,000 people attended his burial.
 The government of India announced a two-day public mourning in his honour.

 In 2010, Rafi's tomb along with many film industry artists such as Madhubala, was demolished to make space for new burials.
-Fans of Mohammed Rafi, who visit his tomb twice a year to mark his birth and death anniversaries, use the coconut tree that is nearest his grave as a marker.
+Fans of Mohammed Rafi, who visit his tomb twice a year to mark his birth and death anniversaries, use the coconut tree that is nearest to his grave as a marker.

 Legacy

-Rafi's style of singing influenced singers like Kavita Krishnamurti, Mahendra Kapoor, Mohammed Aziz, Shabbir Kumar, S. P. Balasubrahmanyam, Udit Narayan, and Sonu Nigam.Mohammed Rafi lives on!
-Hindustan Times, 30 July 2009 Anwar also imitated Rafi's voice.
+Rafi's style of singing influenced singers like Kavita Krishnamurti, Mahendra Kapoor, Mohammed Aziz, Shabbir Kumar, Udit Narayan, Sonu Nigam, and S. P. Balasubrahmanyam.
+Anwar also imitated Rafi's voice.

-On September 22, 2007, a shrine to Rafi designed by artist Tasawar Bashir was unveiled on Fazeley Street, Birmingham, UK.
+On 22 September 2007, a shrine to Rafi designed by artist Tasawar Bashir was unveiled on Fazeley Street, Birmingham, UK.
 Bashir is hoping that Rafi will attain sainthood as a result.
 The Padma Shri Mohammed Rafi Chowk in the Bandra suburbs of Mumbai and Pune (extending MG Road) is named after Rafi.

 In the summer of 2008, the City of Birmingham Symphony Orchestra released a double CD titled Rafi Resurrected, comprising 16 songs by Rafi.
 Bollywood playback singer Sonu Nigam provided the vocals for this project and toured with the CBSO in July 2008 at venues including the English National Opera in London, Manchester's Apollo Theatre, and Symphony Hall, Birmingham.

 There have been appeals to the Government of India to honour the singer, posthumously, with the Bharat Ratna (India's Highest Civilian Award).

 In June 2010, Rafi, along with Mangeshkar, was voted the most popular playback singer in the poll, conducted by Outlook magazine.
 The same poll voted "Man re, tu kahe na dheer dhare" (Chitralekha, 1964), sung by Rafi, as the No. 1 song.
 Three songs were tied for the No. 2 spot; two were sung by Rafi.
 The songs were "Tere mere sapne ab ek rang hain" (Guide, 1965) and "Din dhal jaye, hai raat na jaye" (Guide, 1965).
 The jury included people in the Indian music industry.

 In 2015, the UK-based newspaper Eastern Eye placed Rafi third in their "Greatest 20 Bollywood Playback Singers" list.